sheerun/githubsocial/README.md

           |U(A)| + P * |U(B)|
 ```

-Where `A` is subject repository, `B` is related repository, `U(x)` is set of users starring `x` repository, and `P` is a "popularity penalty factor" provided by user.
+Where `A` is subject repository, `B` is related repository, `U(x)` is set of users starring `x` repository, and `P` is a "popularity penalty factor" provided by user in UI.

+The algorithm is implemented in [redis_recommender.rb](https://github.com/sheerun/githubsocial/blob/master/app/services/redis_recommender.rb).

 ## Performance

-Algorithm is able to analyse hundreds of thousands of stars under 0.5s while maintaining memory usage less than 1GB on GitHub dataset.
+Algorithm is able to analyse hundreds of thousands of stars well under 1 second while maintaining memory usage less than 1GB on GitHub dataset.
+One Redis database with caching is enough for handling GitHub-size dataset.

+Recommendation speed can be improved by introducing more Redis slaves.

 ## Requirements